gin-fizz/pollistics/README.md

 Pollistics will make it easy to hold trusted polls.

+## Run Locally
+`./gradlew bootRun`
+The website is available at localhost:8080.

 # Info

 Made in November - December 2016 in the "Advanced Programming" course at Odisee Hogeschool Gent (Belgium) by Elias Meire, Maliek Meersschaert, Haroen Viaene, Hanne Goossens and Ruben Thys.